AppGeo/web-audio-examples/readme.md

   _AudioParam_ of another _AudioNode_, causing its value to vary over time.

-### frequency-visualizer.js
-* Turns a canvas element into an animated frequency bar visualization when connected to an _AudioNode_.

 ### hearing.html
 * A simple hearing test.
 Generates a sine wave with a frequency that can be set between 20 Hz and 20,000 Hz, the range of human